edberwick/edberwick.github.io/_posts/2024-09-24-DNS_ItsAlwaysDNS.md

 ## Azure Migrate

 Azure Migrate is a great tool, there, I said it.
 It is one of those nice simple tools that just does what it says on the tin, especially when it comes to migrating workloads from a VMWare source.
 With the Azure Migrate Appliance, agentless migration is pretty simple and painless.
-As long as the pre-requisites of permissions, connectivity and VMDDK are all in place, then the process of migration is pretty smooth.
+As long as the pre-requisites of permissions, connectivity and VDDK are all in place, then the process of migration is pretty smooth.
 It'll even turn off the source VM for you.

 {: .box-note}
-**Note:** On the subject of VMDDK, if you're migrating from an older version of VSphere you should try and use the closest version of the VMDDK that you can.
-VMDDK version 8 does not seem to play nicely with VSPhere 6.0 for example.
+**Note:** On the subject of VDDK, if you're migrating from an older version of VSphere you should try and use the closest version of the VDDK that you can.
+VDDK version 8 does not seem to play nicely with VSPhere 6.0 for example.

 ## Connectivity